Skip to main content

 These sensors consist of a flexible Polydimethylsiloxane (PDMS) substrate with Laser-Induced Graphene (LIG), for measuring changes in resistance across the graphene structure, and are placed onto printed conductive electrodes to detect these electrical changes.
 Varying the surface geometry of these electrodes changes the contact area between the LIG and electrode with increasing pressure, allowing for improved linearity of the sensor across a greater pressure range which is desirable in applications beyond the biomedical industry.

-• Lisa Lavrentieva, University of Glasgow
+• Elisaveta Lavrentieva, University of Edinburgh

 A look into the reproducibility of Bluetooth attacks